Steve8291/APCompSci/01_Build_Install/01_bios_Ubuntu_install.md

 - Insert jump drive, enter boot menu and install Ubuntu

+Note: If you need to change the boot order in BIOS to make the usb drive first choose the "USB-HDD" option

 Note: if the computer fails to boot the next time you poweroff it might have reverted back to Legacy mode in the BIOS.
 This is likely due to a dead CMOS battery on the motherboard.
 A good battery will test >= 2.8V

 # Ubuntu Noble Numbat 24.04 Notes